hackoregon/orestar-sync/README.md

 ```

 ## Run WebScraper
-In order to scrap orestar website
+In order to scrape OreStar website
 adjust the following lines to the appropriate date save and run the command below.
 ```
 python manage.py transactionsByDate